nrv-framework/NRV/docs/usersguide/simulables.rst

         - None
         - Dictionary composed of extracellular footprint array, the keys are int value of the corresponding electrode ID, if None, footprints calculated during the simulation,

-  The simulate method for axons generate results are stored and returned in a ``axon_results`` object.
+  The simulate method for axons generate results are stored and returned in a :class:`~nrv.nmod.results._axons_results.axon_results` object.

 * A method to link an axon to an **extracellular stimulation**.
 This object provides the description of the extracellular context.
 It is required for computing the external fields and footprint used to evaluate the axon response.
-A dedicated chapter of this user's guide s dedicated to extracellular stimulation.
-This method, called ``attach_extracellular_stimulation`` has a single parameter, the ``stimulation`` object instance.
+A chapter of this user's guide s dedicated to :doc:`extracellular stimulation <fem>`.
+This method, called :meth:`~nrv.nmod.axon.attach_extracellular_stimulation` has a single parameter, the :meth:`~nrv.fmod.extracellular_context.attach_extracellular_stimulation` object instance.

-* A method to change the stimulation waveform from a specific electrode already linked to the axon with the ``attach_extracellular_stimulation`` method.
-This method is called ``change_stimulus_from_electrode`` and has for arguments:
+* A method to change the stimulation waveform from a specific electrode already linked to the axon with the :meth:`~nrv.nmod.axon.attach_extracellular_stimulation` method.
+This method is called :meth:`~nrv.nmod.axon.change_stimulus_from_electrode` and has for arguments:
-    .. list-table:: Arguments of the ``change_stimulus_from_electrode`` method
+    .. list-table:: Arguments of the :meth:`~nrv.nmod._axons.axon.change_stimulus_from_electrode` method
        :widths: 15 25 50
        :header-rows: 1